William Shew (politician)

-William Shew (1805 - April 12, 1883) was a farmer and businessman from Oak Creek, Wisconsin and Cordova, Illinois who served multiple terms in the Wisconsin Territory House of Representatives representing Milwaukee County, and was Speaker of the House of that body during the first (1847) session of the 5th Wisconsin Territorial Assembly, as well as holding various local government posts.
+William Shew (1805 – April 12, 1883) was a farmer and businessman from Oak Creek, Wisconsin and Cordova, Illinois who served multiple terms in the Wisconsin Territory House of Representatives representing Milwaukee County, and was Speaker of the House of that body during the first (1847) session of the 5th Wisconsin Territorial Assembly, as well as holding various local government posts.

 Background

 Shew was born 1805 near Rochester, New York in 1805, moved with parents to Dayton, Ohio and lived with them "until manhood" (as his obituary phrased it), when he married Elizabeth Robbe.
 He settled with her in Monroe, Michigan Territory and went into business there.
 In 1836, they moved to Milwaukee County in Wisconsin Territory, where he acquired government land and took up farming in Oak Creek.
 He also had a mill with his brother Henry on the Kinnickinnic River.

 Public office

 On March 29, 1837, Shew was one of the Democratic nominees for Milwaukee county supervisor.
 In April 1838, he was elected as a tax assessor for Milwaukee County.

 In October 1838 Shew was one of the five members elected from the Territorial House of Representatives district consisting of Milwaukee and Washington counties for the 2nd Wisconsin Territorial Assembly.
-In June 1839, it was announced that a replacement for Shew, who had resigned from the House, would be elected in August; but later records show Shew as a member of the third session held in December 2, 1839 - January 13, 1840, and a fourth (extra) session held from August 3-14, 1840.
+In June 1839, it was announced that a replacement for Shew, who had resigned from the House, would be elected in August; but later records show Shew as a member of the third session held on December 2, 1839 – January 13, 1840, and a fourth (extra) session held from August 3–14, 1840.
 He was seen as a particular foe of the Milwaukee and Rock River Canal, a project which he argued should be abandoned.

 In August 1844, Shew was described by the openly-partisan Wisconsin Argus as one of several "intelligent farmers" on the Democratic ticket for that year's election.
-He was a member of the third session (January 6, 1845 - February 24, 1845) of the 4th Wisconsin Territorial Assembly, but not the fourth session of 1846.
+He was a member of the third session (January 6, 1845 – February 24, 1845) of the 4th Wisconsin Territorial Assembly, but not the fourth session of 1846.

 In 1846, he was listed on a "People's Union Ticket" in the Milwaukee Sentinel, opposed to the Whig Party Ticket of that year, and made up mostly of local Democrats.
-He was elected as one of the three representatives for Milwaukee County (Washington County was now in a different district), and when the House convened on January 4, 1847 he was elected Speaker of the House by a vote of twenty to four with two blank ballots.
-In April of 1848, he served as chairman of the local Democratic convention which nominated Andrew Sullivan for the 5th Milwaukee County district (the Towns of Franklin and Oak Creek) of the new Wisconsin State Assembly.
+He was elected as one of the three representatives for Milwaukee County (Washington County was now in a different district), and when the House convened on January 4, 1847, he was elected Speaker of the House by a vote of twenty to four with two blank ballots.
+In April 1848, he served as chairman of the local Democratic convention which nominated Andrew Sullivan for the 5th Milwaukee County district (the Towns of Franklin and Oak Creek) of the new Wisconsin State Assembly.